 [(25)] (26) "Emergency admission" means the temporary admittance of an individual in an assisted living program when the individual's health and safety would be jeopardized by not permitting immediate admittance.

+(27) “Emergency Medical Services (EMS/DNR) form” means a form issued by the Maryland Institute for Emergency Medical Services Systems for the purpose of documenting emergency medical services and do not resuscitate orders as defined in Health-General Article, §5-601(i), Annotated Code of Maryland, including a Medical Orders for Life-Sustaining Treatment (MOLST) form.

 [(26)] (28) "Facility" means the physical plant in which an assisted living program is operated.

 [(27)] (29) Facilitating Access.